amaheshwari17/Financial-Risk/README.md

 4. Volume Indicators - Strength of a trend or continuous trading direction based on averaging Eg.: Chaikin Oscillator [leading]; On-Balance Volume (OBV) [leading]; Volume rate of change [lagging]

+I will be uploading programs for many of the technical indicators in this repository.
+Stay tuned!